AshmanRoonz/Circumpunct/Circumpunct_Theory.md

     ⊰ emergence    →  expression (output, growth)
 ```

-We don't derive these forces from the operators.
-We recognize the forces AS the operators at that scale.
+The forces ARE the operators instantiated at each scale—K_in and K_out with scale-appropriate propagators.

 ### §1.4 The Aperture Is Transformation